Finding Court Records in Arizona

 Superior Courts have exclusive jurisdiction over felony criminal cases, but preliminary hearings for felony cases can happen in lower courts.
 Superior Courts share jurisdiction with Justice Courts over misdemeanors when the potential penalty does not exceed $2,500 or imprisonment for six months.

-Criminal cases heard by Justice Courts include felony preliminary hearings, misdemeanors and criminal offenses punishable by a fine of less than $2,500 or less than six months in county jail.
+Criminal cases heard by Justice Courts include search warrant applications, felony preliminary hearings, misdemeanors, domestic violence and harassment, and criminal offenses punishable by a fine not more than $2,500 or not more than six months in county jail.

 Justice Courts have original jurisdiction over all civil actions that involve claims for $10,000 or less, exclusive of interest or costs.
 Justice Courts also handle cases involving the possession of real property, such as landlord-tenant cases, if the title or ownership of the property is not in dispute.

-Justice Courts have Small Claims Court divisions that handle most civil cases when the amount in dispute is less than $2,500, exclusive of interest and costs.
-The Small Claims division will not handle certain types of cases, including defamation, slander, libel, class action lawsuits, specific performance, injunctive relief, disputes over the title of real property, lawsuits against the State or its employees, traffic violations and criminal cases.
+Justice Courts have Small Claims Court divisions that handle most civil cases when the amount in dispute no more than $3,500, exclusive of interest and costs.
+The Small Claims division will not handle certain types of cases, including defamation, slander, libel, class action lawsuits, specific performance, injunctive relief, disputes over the title of real property, lawsuits against the State or its employees, traffic violations, and criminal cases.
 There is no right to a jury trial in the Small Claims Division.

-Justice Courts share jurisdiction with Superior Courts over civil cases with disputes worth between $5,001 - $10,000, exclusive of interest and costs.
+Justice Courts share jurisdiction with Superior Courts over civil cases in which the amount in dispute is no more than $10,000, exclusive of interest and costs.

 Some Justice Courts share jurisdiction with Municipal Courts over traffic violations.

 Municipal Courts share jurisdiction with Justice Courts over violations of State law committed within the limits of the city or town.
 Municipal Courts also share jurisdiction with some Justice Courts over traffic violations.

 Some cities and towns may refer to their Municipal Court as a City Court or Magistrate Court.
 Magistrate Courts and Municipal Courts were once separate types of courts in the Arizona court system.
 After a statewide consolidation, Municipal Courts now have the duties and jurisdiction of both the former Municipal and Magistrate courts.